atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 \
 4
 II .
 you do not know what yoii Ere ■ “talking of’!
-You go to London!”
+You go to London!"
 ^ “Yes, Madam — Why not?
 Why
-should I not go to London with my • “friends, as welf .as your Ladyship y with yours PT Why really, ” said Lady Lumley, reddening at rlie bare fiippofition of being thought upon a footing with Such low creatures — “Keally, Mrs. Selby, I do mot apprehend that you and I are alike in any one respedt: behdea, I should not have thought of your going to London at all.”
+should I not go to London with my • “friends, as welf .as your Ladyship y with yours PT Why really, " said Lady Lumley, reddening at rlie bare fiippofition of being thought upon a footing with Such low creatures — “Keally, Mrs. Selby, I do mot apprehend that you and I are alike in any one respedt: behdea, I should not have thought of your going to London at all."
 O O
 “Yes, my Lady, I do .think of go ing.
 Why should I and my children be buried alive in this dismal part of the country, more than other peo dic ^

 “pie?
-I intend to let my girls see the “world as well as other folks.”
+I intend to let my girls see the “world as well as other folks."
 “Oh! to be sure— — you can get
 I
-“Mr. Selby up to london, ” replied her Ladyship coolly, “pleasures are to “be met with there for all kinds of ft
+“Mr. Selby up to london, " replied her Ladyship coolly, “pleasures are to “be met with there for all kinds of ft
 CC
 people.